 Other causes of facial pain and pressure can include temporomandibular joint (TMJ) syndrome, clenching or grinding your teeth, trigeminal nerve pain, temporal arteritis (associated with scalp pain, pain in the temple, jaw pain, and vision changes on one side), dental infection, or other neurologic causes of facial pain.

-Your primary care provider, or a neurologist, can provide recommendations for treating your headaches based on their severity and frequency, and can rule out more serious causes of your headache.
+Your primary care provider, or a neurologist, can recommend sinus headache treatment options based on their severity and frequency, and can rule out more serious causes of your headache.
 Treatment for migraines includes both over-the-counter and prescription medications (also known as acute or abortive therapies) and preventative medications for patients with severe or frequent headaches, or if headaches are present for more than 15 days per month.

 Over-the-counter pain medications such as ibuprofen or acetaminophen can also be associated with rebound headaches or medication-overuse headaches if taken too often.
 Tell your doctor how often you take pain medications for headaches.
 Avoid triggers, and talk to your doctor about your sleep habits.
 Keep a headache diary to record your headache symptoms, triggers, and treatments.